assaultcube/AC/ac/docs/mappers_readme.txt

  - Check the official maps that are already included in the distribution, your map should have a layout somewhat simillar to this.

+ - Check out the "general tips", because most of these apply for getting your map into the official package.

+ - Defiently DON'T use mapmodels to make a 3rd floor.
+Creating a second floor can be okay if there isn't a large amount of it, although it is NOT advised.

+ - Avoid strange gimmicks, such as walk-through doors, as "strange" gimmicks will defiently not be accepted.
+   Don't expect maps that aren't created for current game modes to be included.

+ - Keep map themes available to a "general" audience.
+Many different people from different cultures and countries, of different ages play AssaultCube, keep this in mind ;)